Dear Researchers: If you want to make a difference, stop betting on cultural homogenization

 I’ve never seen a study of white consumers as one homogenized group.
 But I have seen numerous such studies of Black, Hispanic, or Asian populations.
 The problem with this type of structural thinking is that it removes the possibility that an individual is capable of acting beyond the parameters or constraints of their socioeconomic or racial location.
 Thereby contributing to ongoing stereotypes and limiting an organization’s ability to truly create value in the marketplace that goes outside of traditional narratives and outcomes.

 Culture is almost never, especially in the modern world, made up of people of one race, gender, or socio-economic class.
-It might for example interest you to note that there are more male skincare influencers than there are female.
+It might for example interest you to note that there are more male skincare influencers than there are women.
 Yet, men are mostly excluded from any studies of beauty and skincare.

 As a cultural anthropologist, the part of my job that has made me happiest over the years is the ability and opportunity to educate audiences about the diverse makeup of consumers when you examine them through the lens of beliefs, rather than through the lens of gender, age, income, race, etc. This is a conversation that has always been important to me and to our organization.
 It’s not any more important now given the ongoing fight for civil rights, but at least now more people are listening.